IBM/kafka-quickstart-workshop/part4/README.md

 The first line defines the input stream.
 In this case, it is taking records from our input topic `streams-plaintext-input` and giving us a [KStream](http://kafka.apache.org/25/javadoc/org/apache/kafka/streams/kstream/KStream.html) instance.

-The middle line performs the processing operations:
+The middle statement performs the processing operations.
+For each record (which is a line in our input file):
- - first for each record (which is a line in our input file), it is split by spaces to retrieve all the words
+ - first the record value is split by spaces to retrieve all the words
- - then words are grouped together by word
+ - then words are grouped together
- - `count()` is applied to count how many times each word appear and emit a record `(word, count)` per word.
+ - finally it counts how many times each word appear and emit a record `(word, count)` per word.

 The last line defines the output stream.
 Here we are sending it to our output topic `streams-wordcount-output` and we have to specify a serializer for both the key (words) and the value (current count).